Minori Suzuki (curler): Career

 At just twelve years old, Suzuki competed in her first Japan Curling Championships with her junior team of Ikue Kitazawa, Seina Nakajima, Eri Ogihara and Ayoko Tanimoto.
 Two years later, she returned to the championship, again with Nakajima, but with two new teammates in Ani Enami and Sae Yamamoto.
 At the national championship, Team Nakajima posted a 5–3 round robin record, qualifying them for the playoff round.
 They then lost the 3 vs. 4 game to Tori Koana and the bronze medal game to Ayumi Ogasawara, placing them fourth overall.

 Nakajima aged out of juniors following the 2017–18 season and Ani Enami moved up to play skip for her team.
 The team was able to capture the 2018 Japan Junior Curling Championship title, qualifying them for the 2019 World Junior-B Curling Championships in January 2019 where they would need to place in the top three to secure a spot in the 2019 World Junior Curling Championships.
 At the event, the team went 7–2, winning the bronze medal game and securing their spot at the World Junior Championships.
 At the Worlds, the team struggled, finishing in ninth place overall with a 2–7 record.
 This finish meant that they would have to play in the B Championship in order to qualifying for the World Juniors the following year.
 During the 2019–20 season, her junior team, taken over by Sae Yamamoto, won the 2019 World Junior-B Curling Championships in December 2019, qualifying them once again for the 2020 World Junior Curling Championships.
 The team fared much better at the World Championship this time around, qualifying for the playoffs with a 5–4 record.
 They then lost in the semifinal to South Korea and in the bronze medal game to Russia, placing fourth at the event.
-Suzuki joined the Chubu Electric Power curling team, consisting of Seina Nakajima, Ikue Kitazawa, Chiaki Matsumura and Hasumi Ishigooka, initially for the 2020–21 season.
-However, after the COVID-19 pandemic cancelled the majority of the events during the season, the team began competing together for the 2021–22 season.
+Suzuki joined the Chubu Electric Power curling team, consisting of Seina Nakajima, Ikue Kitazawa, Chiaki Matsumura and Hasumi Ishigooka for the 2020–21 season.

+Team Nakajima played in no World Curling Tour events during the abbreviated season as there were no events held in Japan or Asia.
+The team would compete in the 2021 Japan Curling Championships, held from February 8 to 14, 2021 in Wakkanai, Hokkaido.
+The team posted a 4–2 record through the round robin of the national championship, earning them a spot in the 3 vs. 4 page playoff game.
+After defeating Fujikyu in the 3 vs. 4, they lost in the semifinal to Hokkaido Bank Fortius, eliminating them from contention.